 When I was young I went to a local, non-

 I was surprised to discover that much of what I had heard of Christianity had no support in the Bible, but that the teaching of the Bible was quite clear.
 I therefore decided to look for a group whose teachings agreed with the Bible.
-After visiting many churches, and staying for some time with one in particular, I had a discussion with someone with whom I had known for several years.
+After visiting many churches, and staying for some time with one in particular, I had a discussion with someone who I had known for several years.
 This was a young lady who had been brought up in a Christadelphian Sunday School and was recently baptised.
 I went to the Sunday Lectures and discovered that the teaching of the Christadelphians was what I had already discovered in the Bible.

 I was baptised about a year later.

-When my Daughter was 2 years old I moved from Wigan into a flat in Sale.
+When my daughter was 2 years old I moved from Wigan into a flat in Sale.
 One of the other tenants had two children, the elder the same age as mine; they all got on really well and played in the grounds.
 One of the tenants walked to the shops with me one day and there was a Bible exhibition on at the town hall, I suggested we had a wander round which we did but she went round so fast I didn't see anything, so promised myself I would return the next day, which I did, only to find it had gone!
 Chris the other tenant had just stopped attending the Jehovah’s Witnesses as she said she was unhappy about some of their doctrines.
 I had been brought up Church of England but had no Bible knowledge other then the verse; 'Matthew, Mark, Luke and John, Acts and Romans follow on' I didn't know what it meant and didn't own a Bible.
 Chris did try to talk to me but I wouldn't talk to her, as I didn't understand what she was talking about and wasn't interested.One day Chris came rushing to me all excited with a tatty old book in her hand, she had bought it at a charity shop and it was called "Christendom astray".
 She kept saying, "I've found it, these people have the truth" I thought the name on it seemed familiar, Christadelphian.
 But couldn't think why it should seem familiar.
 I had a job cleaning two flats on Brooklands Road and used to take my Daughter with me on a seat on the back of my push bike.
 When I next went I cycled right past the Christadelphian meeting room on Marsland Road.
 I couldn't believe it, what luck.
 I was able to jot down the times of all the meetings from the notice board and gave it to Chris feeling well pleased with myself.
 I thought that would be the end of it but Chris wanted me to go with her to the Tuesday night Bible class.
 I resisted for some weeks as Chris was always reading her Bible and knew it from start to finish whereas I knew absolutely nothing and didn't want to.
 Eventually after much badgering I said I would go, it was a disaster!
 Far too late for the children who fell asleep under the chairs!
 And honestly, the man might as well have been speaking in Arabic for all I could understand, I was bored to death.
 After, Chris got into deep conversation with lots of the people and I couldn't wait to get home.
 I went with her a couple of times then dug my heels in and said I wouldn't go as it was too late for the children and very boring for me, so, she persuaded me to go on a Sunday night, she said she didn't want to go on her own, which I could understand.
 I didn't listen but spent the time planning the week ahead until one day something the speaker said clicked into my mind and I remember thinking "that is so simple and sensible" so I started listening, I bought a Bible and read it from cover to cover over the period of a couple of weeks.
 I didn't understand what I was reading but felt a little more familiar with it, I liked the majestic, reverent language of it.